award

 How can I prove my rental car accident lawsuit in Las Vegas?

-• The rental car driver had a duty to drive safely, pursuant to Nevada Vehicle Code
+• The rental car driver had a duty to drive safely, pursuant to the Nevada Vehicle Code

 • Because the rental car driver did not drive safely, an accident occurred